Constant Directivity behavior, without diffraction

 ideal CD

-On this polar map, that represents how the sound energy radiates, we can see it become tightened after 5kHz.
+On this polar map, that represents how the sound energy radiates, we can see it become tightened too soon, since 5kHz.
 The listening experience will be a speaker that sounds “tiny” and incoherence because there is a radiation incoherence according to frequency.

-If we solve it we can have a coherent sound and a wide soundstage, thanks to constant directivity, absence of midrange narrowing/beaming and with a good integration (directivity match at crossover, space between center to center according to crossover wave-length… as seen here).
+If we solve it we can have a coherent sound and a wide soundstage, thanks to constant directivity, absence of midrange narrowing/beaming and with a good integration with directivity match at crossover, space between center to center according to crossover wave-length… You can follow our implementation guide.

 ideal CD